golovewkin/react-materialUI-firebase-starter/README.md

 9. run script to create an admin
 10. npm start:prod
 11. Log in as an admin and create a user
+12. Setup your landing page
-12. Deploy to Digital Ocean or a similar service
+13. Deploy to Digital Ocean or a similar service

 Maybe later:
 1. Typescript